Tr0py/RDMA-Competition-2020/ex2-verbs-thpt/README.md

 # Lab #2: Verbs API Throughput

+## Brief Description

+This is a test measuring infiband verbs send throughput with various package size.

+* **MAX\_INLINE** is not very useful here since the max inline size is 512 bytes, which is limited by the infiniband library.
+Packages smaller than 512 bytes won't effectively ultilize the bandiwidth.
+* **WARM-UP** We do warm up round to get OS ready.
+* **OVERHEAD** We minus the overhead of propagation time and server responding time to get a more accurate transmission time.
+* **Best Record** We keep a recored of the best record of (1)highest peak throughput and (2)highest average throughput.

 ## Results

 **The peak throughput is 81.920000 Gbps at 32768 bytes, while the best average throuput is 77.528725 Gbps at 1048576 bytes.**